LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 How to make a contribution
 --------------------------

-Create a ticket in our issue tracker at:
+Bur bug reports and suggestions, create a ticket in our issue tracker at:

 	https://github.com/LogtalkDotOrg/logtalk3/issues